Save big (up to $1,875) on small business tools with our free membership, business.com+

 Did You Know?Did you know

-Allowing pets at work can improve employee engagement and productivity.
-The Habri report cited above revealed more than 90 percent of employees working in pet-friendly offices say they're fully engaged, compared to 65 percent in pet-free environments.
+Allowing pets at work can improve employee engagement and boost productivity.
+The HABRI report cited above revealed more than 90 percent of employees working in pet-friendly offices say they're fully engaged, compared to 65 percent in pet-free environments.

 3. Pets in the office can facilitate employee bonding, which motivates good work.

 Some employees may feel more comfortable speaking to a co-worker if there’s a pet around to break the ice.
-Having animals in an office environment has been shown to facilitate interactions between employees who wouldn’t usually venture outside their comfort zones.
+Having animals in the office has been shown to encourage interactions between employees who wouldn’t usually venture outside their comfort zones.
 This tendency can eventually lead to increased workplace collaboration, teamwork and innovation.
-Additionally, employees tend to have greater compassion and understanding for their co-workers when they have a personal bond with them.
+Additionally, employees tend to have greater compassion and understanding for their co-workers when they form a personal bond with them.

 4. Pets in the office can improve employee health.